MR

 VFV Fees

-VFV ETF offers one of the lowest management fees for a broad, diversified ETF in Canada.
+VFV ETF offers the lowest management fees for a broad, diversified ETF in Canada.
 Its management fees and MER are:

 • Management fees: 0.08%